autocrossblog/autocrossblog.github.io/_posts/2007-07-28-today-was-a-good-day.md

 permalink: today-was-a-good-day
 image:
 categories: [ 240z, datsun, megasquirt ]
+description: Discover the intriguing process of working on an EDIS and Megasquirt setup; from troubleshooting, to solving problems and gaining unexpected wins in c...
 ---

 This morning I woke up with a little hope in my eye, hope that I would make some good progress today.

 After doing some reading online about the Megasquirt and EDIS, I headed out to the garage.
 The first thing I noticed was that the coil pack wasn't plugged into the EDIS module.
 I'm not sure if I had unplugged it last night when trying to figure out why we didn't have any spark, or if I hadn't plugged it in at all last night.